ibaaj/DungArgumentationFrameworkGUI/README.md

 # Dung Argumentation Framework GUI

-The sum of [heureka](https://github.com/nilsgeilen/heureka) by Nils Geilen and Matthias Thimm and [dagre-d3](https://github.com/dagrejs/dagre-d3).
+Powered by [heureka](https://github.com/nilsgeilen/heureka) by Nils Geilen and Matthias Thimm and [dagre-d3](https://github.com/dagrejs/dagre-d3).

 Find Preferred, Complete, stable and ground extensions of a given graph built in real time.